mvaldez/dropwizard-seed/README.md

-# Dropwizard Seed Project
+# Dropwizard/MongoDB Java Seed Project

-This generates all the base projects files and directories for a Dropwizard application.
+This generates all the base projects files and directories for a Dropwizard application with MongoDB support.
 The build script utilizes Mitchell Bosecke's [Pebble](http://www.mitchellbosecke.com/pebble/home) template library.

 The generated seed project is setup to work with both Gradle and Maven.